Mondee Welcomes Former WPP PLC Executive Jesus Portillo as Chief Financial Officer

-/EIN News/ -- AUSTIN, Texas, April 19, 2023 (GLOBE NEWSWIRE) -- Mondee Holdings Inc. (Nasdaq: MOND) (“Mondee” or the “Company”), a technology-driven, next-generation marketplace in a $1 trillion segment of the travel market, today announced the appointment of Jesus Portillo as its new Chief Financial Officer (“CFO”) based in the company's Austin, Texas headquarters effective immediately.
+AUSTIN, Texas, April 19, 2023 (GLOBE NEWSWIRE) -- Mondee Holdings Inc. MOND ("Mondee" or the "Company"), a technology-driven, next-generation marketplace in a $1 trillion segment of the travel market, today announced the appointment of Jesus Portillo as its new Chief Financial Officer ("CFO") based in the company's Austin, Texas headquarters effective immediately.

 "We are thrilled to welcome Jesus, a seasoned global finance executive, to the Mondee family to lead the finance function of the company during our new phase of growth.
 Jesus brings a proven track record of delivering results and creating value, and we are excited to work with him to accelerate Mondee's sustainable growth.
 We look forward to Jesus' leadership and experience," said Mondee's Chairman, CEO, and Founder, Prasad Gundumogula